KrautKing123/WIFI-DeauthAttack.Simple-BruteForce-Joint-Attack-Suite/Pick-Up-To-Use/Standalone-Tools_CanBe-Used-Independently/Password-Generator/Readme.md

 ```

 From this output, you can immediately tell that the `[a-d]{5}` part of the expression was matched.
 You will also notice that characters from the `a-d` set are repeated within the result `bdacc`.
 In fact, there is no specific option to control character repetition within the regex mode; it is always allowed by design.
-Actually, `regex` mode does not allow the `--allow-char-repeat` option to be used at all.
+Actually, `regex` mode does not allow the `--allow-char-repeat` option to be used at all,
+you would find out when you look at the source code for this project....
 ## Another Output Sample
 Now, please notice the entry `3g2eh1` in the output list.
 This password was generated because the `[e-h1-3]{6}` branch of the regex pattern was matched.
 ```text